sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 Think it shuould be easy now to dump the generated data into the moudle for quick test and data collection.

+## 8 Apr

+Think I can first do the test on the simple single particle images and then check the more realistic images.

+Working on it.....

+Now I am trying to set up the testing~~~